About UWM

 Groundbreaking Discoveries

-UWM research focuses on addressing the big problems facing our world today.
-From sustainable energy advancements to health care initiatives and keeping the Great Lakes clean, our faculty work for the common good.
+UWM researchers strive to tackle the big problems facing our world today.
+From sustainable energy advancements and health care initiatives to keeping the Great Lakes clean, our dedicated faculty work for the common good.

 Student Involvement

-Undergraduate students benefit from unique opportunities to work with faculty members on research projects in a wide range of disciplines, giving them practical experience that many other universities only offer at the graduate level.
-At the same time, graduate students from around the globe come here to study with internationally-recognized leaders in their field.
+Our undergraduate students have unique opportunities to conduct research with faculty members across disciplines, gaining practical experience that many other universities offer only at the graduate level.
+Meanwhile, our graduate students study with internationally recognized experts and drive major advances in their fields.

 Community Partners

-UWM partners with hundreds of businesses and nonprofits, offering students the chance to engage with a wide variety of organizations that are transforming our region.
-The Carnegie Foundation for the Advancement of Teaching has named UWM among the nation’s top universities for community engagement.
+UWM partners with hundreds of businesses and nonprofits, empowering students to engage with a variety of organizations that are transforming our region.
+UWM is among the nation’s top universities for community engagement.

 Budget & Economic Impact

 UWM is an important contributor to the Wisconsin economy, with its impact estimated at $1.5 billion per year by the North Star Consulting Group.
 The university employs 7,853 people, including faculty, staff and student workers.
+What’s more, Forbes and marketing research firm Statista recognized UWM as a top-ranked employer in Wisconsin in their 2024 Best Employers by State list.
 In addition, 74 percent of UWM’s 208,000 graduates stay in Wisconsin, using their education, skills and experience to benefit the state.

 2024-25 UWM Operating Budget